 - Here's a free fashion tip to avoid looking like an American tourist.
 The French tend to dress very nicely, and don't adjust for warm weather unless it is very hot.
 If you wish to blend in with the locals, just try to dress "fashion forward."
 In America, we would call it business casual.

 - Because the group will interact with a large number of dignitaries in a professional environment, please come prepared with at least one nice outfit, preferably a suit if possible.

 - Men, please bring a pair of dress shoes.
-If you cannot bring a suit, please have at least a button down shirt, tie, and slacks.
-Do try to bring a suit however, since all of the visiting dignitaries and most of the students will be wearing them.
+If you cannot bring a suit, please have at least a button-up shirt, tie, and nice slacks.
+Do try to bring a suit, however, since all of the visiting dignitaries and most of the students will be wearing them.

-- Underwear (it may sound silly, but folks forget these!)
+- Underwear, socks, etc. (it may sound silly, but folks have forgotten them)!

 - Sweatshirt (for cool evenings or travel) or a sweater or a light jacket that is also water proof.

 - Check to see if any visas are required for the countries you wish to visit.